David Langford: Non-fiction and editorial work

 Langford has won numerous Hugo Awards for his activities as a fan journalist on his free newsletter Ansible, which he has described as "The SF Private Eye.
-The name Ansible is taken from Ursula K. Le Guin's science-fictional communication device.
+The name is taken from Ursula K. Le Guin's science-fictional communication device.
 The newsletter first appeared in August 1979.
 Fifty issues were published by 1987, when it entered a hiatus.
-Since resuming publication in 1991, Ansible has appeared monthly (with occasional extra issues given "half" numbers, e.g. Ansible 531/2) as a two-sided A4 sheet and latterly also online.
-A digest has appeared as the "Ansible Link" column in Interzone since issue 62, August 1992.
+Since resuming publication in October 1991, Ansible has appeared monthly (with occasional extra issues given "half" numbers, e.g. Ansible 531/2) as a two-sided A4 sheet and latterly also online.
+A digest appeared as the "Ansible Link" column in Interzone from issue 62, August 1992, to issue 295, September 2022.
 The complete archive of Ansible is available at Langford's personal website.
-Ansible issue 300 was published on 2 July 2012.
+Ansible issue 450 was published on 2 January 2025.

 Ansible has for many years advertised that paper copies are available for various unlikely items such as "SAE, Fwai-chi shags or Rhune Books of Deeds".
 In 1996, Ursula K. Le Guin wrote: "Tell me what I can send in exchange for Ansible.
 In Oregon we grow many large fir trees; also we have fish."

 Langford wrote the science fiction and fantasy book review column for White Dwarf from 1983 to 1988, continuing in other British role-playing game magazines until 1991; the columns are collected as The Complete Critical Assembly (2001).
-He has also written a regular column for SFX magazine, featuring in every issue from its launch in 1995 to #274 dated July 2016.
+He has also written a regular column for the magazine SFX, featuring in every issue from its launch in 1995 to #274 dated July 2016.
 A tenth-anniversary collection of these columns appeared in 2005 as The SEX Column and other misprints; this was shortlisted for a 2006 Hugo Award for Best Related Book.
-Further SFX columns are collected in Starcombing: columns, essays, reviews and more (2009), which also includes much other material written since 2000.
+Further SFX columns are collected in Starcombing: columns, essays, reviews and more (2009), which also includes much other material written since 2000, and All Good Things: The Last SFX Visions (2017).

 David Langford has also written columns for several computer magazines, notably 8000 Plus (later renamed PCW Plus), which was devoted to the Amstrad PCW word processor.
 This column ran, though not continuously, from the first issue in October 1986 to the last, dated Christmas 1996; it was revived in the small-press magazine PCW Today from 1997 to 2002, and all the columns are collected as The Limbo Files (2009).
-Langford's 1985–1988 "The Disinformation Column" for Apricot File focused on Apricot Computers systems; these columns are collected as The Apricot Files (2007).
+Langford's 1985–1988 "The Disinformation Column" for Apricot File was about Apricot Computers systems; these columns are collected as The Apricot Files (2007).

 A collection of nonfiction and humorous work, Let's Hear It for the Deaf Man, was published in 1992 by NESFA Press.
 This was incorporated into a follow-up collection, consisting of 47 nonfiction pieces and three short stories, and published as The Silence of the Langford in 1996.
 Up Through an Empty House of Stars (2003) is a further collection of one hundred reviews and essays.